 The vault toilets, however, are NOT your ordinary vault toilets.
 Not only are they large enough to fit your whole family…

-…This campground wins the CLEANEST and BEST-SMELLING PIT TOILETS AWARD EVER!!!
+…This campground wins the CLEANEST and BEST-SMELLING VAULT TOILETS AWARD EVER!!!

 They were spotless.